Emtinan-Tarek/Furniture_Management_System/README.md

 4. SWE Sec 3: Mayada Mohamed Zain
 5. SWE Sec 3: Yara Ahmed Mohamed
 6. AI Sec 1: Abdelrahman Maged Zaki
-7. AI Sec 1: Adham Khaled Ali.
+7. AI Sec 1: Adham Khaled Ali

-1. Introduction
+# 1. Introduction

 This section should describe the need for the system.
 It should briefly describe the system’s functions and explain how it will work with other systems.
 It should also describe how the system fits into the overall business or strategic objectives of the organization commissioning the software.
-2. Context Diagram
+# 2. Context Diagram

 This section presents the context diagram for the system that identifies the flows of information between
-3. User Requirements
+# 3. User Requirements

 5)	The FMS (Furniture Management System) shall generate reports showing the number of sold items, the type of sold items and the profit as well as a report showing products less than certain quantities weekly.
 6)	The Admin shall be able to delete products, check reports, approve of new suppliers.